JusticeZzy/FunduSegmenter/README.md

   --model_selection FunduSegmenter \
   --checkpoint_path ./results/saved_weights/best_weights.pth \
   --output_channel (2 for OD only segmentation, 3 for OD/OC segmentation)
   --is_idrid    # Important!
-Disable for other datasets, or enable for IDRiD, since IDRiD was cropped 1200×1200 ROIs.
+Disable for other datasets, or enable for IDRiD, since IDRiD was cropped to 1200×1200 ROIs.
 ```
 Run the following code to produce results if directly reconstructing maps (domain generalization task or training with original images):
 ```